rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 categories = ["general information"] lastmod = "2020-10-23"
 +++

+There are two versions of RsyncUI, one using SwiftData and the other JSON files.

+# SwiftData

+The SwiftData version saves all data in an sqlite database.
+RsyncUI saves the data in `$HOME/Documents/rsyncui.sqlite`.
+There are three databasefiles.

+# JSON-files

 RsyncUI read and store configurations, log records and user settings as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The location of files is: `$HOME/.rsyncosx/macserialnumber`.
 RsyncUI evaluates the computer mac serial number at startup.

 ## Configuration files